Dynatrace/Dynatrace-AppMon-Docker/README.md

 	cd dtcollector-base
 	./build.sh

-### Building the configured dynaTrace Collector image
+### Building the configured Dynatrace Collector image

 Adjust the sample configuration in `dtcollector-with-config/collector.config.xml` and the memory settings used for the Collector in the `dtcollector-with-config/Dockerfile`, then create the image